Goal setting is so incredibly smart.

 What Are SMART Goals?

-SMART goals are almost like guidelines, or a system, for better understanding what you want, and what you need to do to actually get there.
+The SMART goals framework is almost like a system for better understanding what you want, and what you need to do to actually get there.

 They take you from going, “I want this,” to “I know how to get there.”